tc39/proposal-decimal/README.md

 The goal of the Decimal proposal is to add support to the JavaScript standard library for decimal numbers in a way that provides good ergonomics and functionality.
 JS programmers should feel comfortable using decimal numbers, when those are appropriate.
 Being built-in to JavaScript means that we will get optimizable, well-maintained implementations that don’t require transmitting, storing, or parsing and jit-optimizing every additional JavaScript code.

-### Primary use case: Exact decimal arithmetic for financial calculations
+### Exact decimal arithmetic for financial calculations

 Many currencies tend to be expressed with decimal quantities.
 Although it’s possible to represent money as integer “cents” (multiply all quantities by 100), this approach runs into a couple of issues: